-30. The Order provides that the new attacher can elect to proceed with the necessary simple make-ready work by giving 15 days' prior written notice to the utility and all affected existing attachers.
+31. The Order provides that the new attacher can elect to proceed with the necessary simple make-ready work by giving 15 days' prior written notice to the utility and all affected existing attachers.
 The new attacher may provide the required 15-day notice any time after the utility deems its pole attachment application complete.
 If the new attacher cannot start make-ready work on the date specified in its 15-day notice, then the new attacher must provide 15 days' advance notice of its revised make-ready date.
 The new attacher's notice must provide representatives of the utility and existing attachers: (1) the date and time of the make-ready work, (2) a description of the make-ready work involved, (3) a reasonable opportunity to be present when the make-ready work is being performed, and (4) the name of the contractor chosen by the new attacher to perform the make-ready work.
 Further, the new attacher must notify the existing attacher immediately if the new attacher's contractor damages another company's or the utility's equipment or causes an outage that is reasonably likely to interrupt the provision of service.

-Finally, the Order requires the new attacher to provide notice to the utility and affected existing attachers within 15 days after OTMR make-ready work is completed on a particular pole.
-The new attacher may batch in one post-make-ready notice all poles completed in a particular 15-day span.
-In its post-make-ready notice, the new attacher must provide the utility and existing attachers at least a 30-day period for the inspection of make-ready work performed by the new attacher's contractors.
-The Order requires the utility and the existing attachers to notify the new attacher of any damage caused to their equipment by the new attacher's make-ready work within 14 days after any post-make ready inspection.
-The utility or existing attacher can either complete any necessary remedial work and bill the new attacher for reasonable costs to fix the damage, or require the new attacher to fix the damage at its expense within 14 days following notice from the utility or existing attacher.
+32. Finally, the Order requires the new attacher to provide notice to the utility and affected existing attachers within 15 days after OTMR make-ready work is completed on a particular pole.
+In its post-make-ready notice, the new attacher must provide the utility and existing attachers at least a 90-day period for the inspection of make-ready work performed by the new attacher's contractors.
+The Order requires the utility and the existing attachers to notify the new attacher of any damage or any code violations caused to their equipment by the new attacher's make-ready work and provide adequate documentation of the damage or violations within 14 days after any post-make ready inspection.
+The utility or existing attacher can either complete any necessary remedial work and bill the new attacher for reasonable costs to fix the damage or violations, or require the new attacher to fix the damage at its expense within 14 days following notice from the utility or existing attacher.